PrefectHQ/prefect/docs/host/index.md

 - [Audit Log](/cloud/users/audit-log/) &mdash; a record of user activities to monitor security and compliance.
 - Collaborators &mdash; invite others to work in your [workspace](/cloud/workspaces/#workspace-collaborators) or [organization](/cloud/organizations/#organization-members).

+You can read more about Prefect Cloud in the [Cloud](/cloud/) section.

 ### Configuring a Prefect Server